 Another key aspect relates to the security requirements for Open Finance, which will be the building block for consumers' trust in Open Finance.
-Since we are already reaping the benefits of PSD2, it will be appropriate to apply similar security requirements for the communication between third party providers and data providers, as well as the identification of customers.
+Since we are already reaping the benefits of PSD2, it will be appropriate to apply similar security requirements for the communication between third party providers and data providers.